PatrickMaiyer/Portapack_Wiki/Recon.md

 The Recon is using a different approach than the Scanner app it is originated from: it does not use a thread for frequency shifting and else rely on the statistics update event message to do the work.

 This allow perfect matching between 'shifting to a new frequency' and 'waiting for the first statistic update of that frequency'.

-As the statistics only update once each 100ms, the minimum lock waiting time is also 100 ms, and the quickest frequency scanned rate is 10/s.

-The Recon will stop into any frequency carrying a signal strong enough.
+The Recon app will stop into any frequency carrying a signal strong enough.
 You can adjust the signal power threshold with the SQUELCH

-A search/recon is when using one or ranges of frequencies with step.
-In our case it can be a list of fixed frequencies, a list of ranges, or a mix between both ranges and fixed frequencies.
-You know you're in search/recon mode when the button in the middle right of the screen is showing 'RECON' in blue.

-A scan is when using a defined list.
-You know you're in scanner mode when the button in the middle right of the screen is showing 'SCANNER' in red.
+### In AM/NFM/WFM mode
+The statistics only update once each 100ms, the minimum lock waiting time is also 100 ms, and the quickest frequency scanned rate is 10/s.

+### In SPEC mode
+The statistics are updated differently in regard of the bandwidth used.

+The average locking time / scanned rate are following the table:

+* 8k5 : 10ms    => max 100/s
+* 11k : 7-10ms  => max 100/s
+* 16k : 2-5s !! => max 333/s
+* 25k : 17ms    => max 58/s
+* 50k : 30ms    => max 33/s
+* 100k: 50ms    => max 20/s
+* 250k and upper: 100ms => max 10/s

 ## Limitations
 The portapack hardware is limited, and so is the list of elements that you can load.